kigawas/blog/content/posts/y-combinator-in-python.md

 print(fac(5))  # 120
 ```

-But what if you cannot define or name a function?
-In lambda calculus, we cannot define variable or name a function as usual.
+But what if you cannot name a function?
+In lambda calculus, we cannot name a function as usual.
 And then here comes Y-combinator.

 First, let's convert the factorial function into lambda by adding an outside argument: